Overview of CodeGrade¶

 Logging in to an existing account¶

-Use the ‘Forgot password’ button in the case you have forgotten your password.
-After entering your username, a temporary link will be e-mailed which allows you to reset your password.
-Please consult your institute in the case of a forgotten username or wrong e-mail address.
+Click ‘Forgot password’ in the case you have forgotten your password.
+After entering your username, a temporary link will be sent in an email which allows you to reset your password.
+Please consult your institute in the case of a forgotten username or an incorrect email address.